 Step 10 – Binge watch Netflix with all the time you have left in your day.

 Yeah, it’s as quick and dirty as that!
 You’ll feel like a million bucks getting ready at this revamped vanity.

-Liz Valpatic is Administrative Assistant and Marketing Coordinator, Woof Boom Radio — WLBC, WERK, MAX, Blake, WXFN and WHBU
+Liz Valpatic is Digital Marketing and Promotions Coordinator, Woof Boom Radio— WLBC, WERK, MAX, Blake, WXFN and WHBU